 On your internet router

 If you can access the settings on your local internet router then this is the simplest way to provide ad blocking for all devices which connect to it.
-Unfortunately some router models don't let you edit the DNS settings and if that's the case you might want to consider getting a different router.

 Edit the DNS settings and add the IPv4 address which you got from the control panel About screen.
 Exactly how you do this will just depend upon your particular router model.
 You may also need to set the same address twice, because two addresses are conventional.